+Protected and Specimen Trees may exist on the parcel.
+Per Section 62-4341(18), Specimen and Protected Trees shall be preserved or relocated on site to the Greatest Extent Feasible.
+Greatest Extent Feasible shall include, but not be limited to, relocation of roads, buildings, ponds, increasing building height to reduce building footprint or reducing Vehicular Use Areas.
+The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for tree preservation and canopy coverage requirements.
+Land clearing is not permitted without prior authorization by NRM.

+Protected Species

-Aerials show the parcel to be heavily wooded.
-Specimen Trees (greater than or equal to 24 inches in diameter) may exist on the parcel.
-Per Brevard County Landscaping, Land Clearing and Tree Protection ordinance, Section 62-4331(3), a purpose and intent of the ordinance is to encourage the protection of Specimen Trees.
-The applicant is advised to refer to Article XIII, Division 2, entitled Land Clearing, Landscaping, and Tree Protection, for specific requirements for preservation and canopy coverage requirements.
-Land clearing is not permittable without prior authorization from NRM.
-Applicant should contact NRM at 321-633-2016 prior to performing any land clearing activities.
-Protected Species Information available to NRM indicates that federally and/or state protected species may be present on the property.
-Prior to any plan, permit submittal, or development activity, including land clearing, the applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife Conservation Commission and/or U.S. Fish and Wildlife Service, as applicable.
+Information available to NRM indicates that federally and/or state protected species may be present on the property.
+Prior to any plan, permit submittal, or development activity, including land clearing, the applicant should obtain any necessary permits or clearance letters from the Florida Fish and Wildlife Conservation Commission (FWC), and/or U.S. Fish and Wildlife Service, as applicable.